pyaf/Dense-3D-Face-Correspondence/README.md

 To know more about the implementation, refer to the original [Dense 3D Face Correspondence](https://ieeexplore.ieee.org/abstract/document/7973095) paper and the [report](https://docs.google.com/document/d/1_ZqUXhxQ7LuPAfbcRhzPF2yDY2vRiyeTPdZuQjAb520/) prepared for this project.

 ### Demo video:
+Click on the image below to play :)

 [![Demo](http://img.youtube.com/vi/xIXsnp6CdqI/0.jpg)](http://www.youtube.com/watch?v=xIXsnp6CdqI)